typelets/typelets-app/SECURITY.md

 **Security vs Performance balance.** This provides ~0.5 seconds of computation on modern devices while exceeding OWASP recommendations.

 ### Q: What about quantum computers?
 **AES-256 is quantum-resistant** with effective 128-bit security against Grover's algorithm.
+HMAC-SHA256 is also quantum-resistant.
 We'll migrate to post-quantum algorithms when standardized.

+### Q: How does WebSocket message authentication work?
+**Each real-time message is cryptographically signed** using HMAC-SHA256 with a session secret derived from your JWT token.
+This prevents message tampering, replay attacks, and ensures authenticity of real-time updates.

+### Q: What happens if message authentication fails?
+**The message is rejected and logged as a security event.** Your app continues working normally, but you're protected from potentially malicious messages.
+The frontend gracefully handles authentication failures.

 ## Security Disclosure